 He is an honours graduate from the University of Exeter's Renewable Energy BSc course at Penryn.
 As well as being an accomplished welder, fabricator & CAD design engineer.

-Knowledge Exchange Officer - Plymouth University
+Knowledge Exchange Officer - University of Plymouth

-Alex is the Marine-i Knowledge Exchange Officer for Plymouth University and has a passion for working with businesses.
+Alex is the Marine-i Knowledge Exchange Officer for the University of Plymouth and has a passion for working with businesses.
 He has a strong understanding of the marine sector developed from a wide range of experience in the industry, including marine renewable energy, small craft naval architecture, project and production management and the implementation of technology in composite manufacturing.
 This marine sector focus is underpinned by a lifetime of seagoing, including many years working as the commercial skipper of sailing vessels, power craft and small passenger ferries.

 Alex comes to the Marine-i project from FaBTest, the Falmouth Bay Test Site where he was the Operations Manager, and in addition to his industry experience he has a background of teaching, departmental management, knowledge transfer activity and business engagement within Further and Higher Education.